TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ComposerJson/Index.rst

       }
    }

-This was used previously, but is not compatible with latest Composer versions and will result in a warning using `composer validate` or result in an error with Composer version >=2.0:
+This was used previously, but is not compatible with latest `Composer`:pn: versions and will result in a warning using `composer validate` or result in an error with `Composer`:pn: version >=2.0:

 .. code-block:: shell